notthetup/blog/_posts/2006-01-15-trust-your-technolust.md

 Maybe I will.
 Then I can have a **triple boot machine**!
 Use the best of each OS.

-I cant wait for that.
+I can't wait for that.

 So much for updates from the techworld.
 So [Trust your Technolust][5]!